Disclosure: We may receive commissions when you click our links and make purchases. Read our full affiliate disclosure

-If you’re currently producing without a soundcard, and this article has given you the encouragement you need to finally invest in one — we’ve provided a short list of the top 3 soundcards for recording music in 2020.
+If you’re currently producing without a soundcard, and this article has given you the encouragement you need to finally invest in one — we’ve provided a short list of the top 3 soundcards for recording music today.

 Getting into music production has never been cheaper, and good quality, entry-level audio interfaces can cost you less than $100 USD.

 Mackie’s foray into the budget audio device world has been nothing short of a success.
 The Onyx promises, and delivers zero-latency monitoring, pristine preamps, and is a powerhouse of an audio interface for the price.